SteelCompendium/data-md-dse/Bestiary/Trained Gelatinous Cube.md

       ends, the creature moves to the nearest unoccupied square adjacent to the cube.
   - name: 3 Malice
     effect: 'The cube attacks 1 additional target. '
+- name: You Didn't Pay Attention!
+  type: Free Triggered Action
+  keywords:
+  - '-'
+  trigger: A creature moves or is force moved into the cube.
+  distance: Self
+  target: Self
+  effects:
+  - name: Effect
+    effect: 'The cube uses Engulf with a double edge. '

 ```